korpling/pepperModules-TEIModules/README.md

 ### TEIImporter.token.tokenization.defaulttag

 The user declares that there is one and only one element responsible for mapping tokens to Salt.
 Default is \<w\>.
-In this case SubTokenization should be disabled, otherwise unexpected behaviour may occur.
+In this case [SubTokenization](#tts) should be disabled, otherwise unexpected behaviour may occur.

 <a name="tts"></a>
 ### TEIImporter.token.tokenization.sub

-In this default scenarion, the smallest units of text between elements will be imported as tokens everywhere.
+In this default scenario, the text nodes between elements will be imported as tokens everywhere.
-This option should only be disabled if you can guarantee that there is no text outside of the <w>-element or if you can get over losing parts of the primary text.
+This option should only be disabled if you can [guarantee that there is no text outside of the <w>-element](#ttd) or if you can get over losing parts of the primary text.

 <a name="tt"></a>